Balša III: Reign

 In April 1403, the seventeen-year-old Balša became the ruler of Zeta when his father Đurađ II died as a result of the injuries he had suffered at the Battle of Tripolje.
 As he was young and inexperienced, his main advisor was his mother, Jelena, a sister of the ruler of Serbia at the time, Stefan Lazarević.
-Under the influence of his mother, Balša reverted the order of the state religion, passing a law declaring Orthodox Christianity as the official confession of the state, while Catholicism became a tolerant confession.
+Under the influence of his mother, Balša reverted the order of the state religion, passing a law declaring Eastern Orthodox Christianity as the official confession of the state, while Roman Catholicism became a tolerated confession.

-Balša waged a 10-year war against Venice, the First Scutari War.
+Balša waged the First Scutari War, a 10-year war, against Venice.
 In 1405, Ulcinj, Bar and Budva were seized by the Venetians.
 Balša then became a vassal to the Ottoman Turks.
 In 1409, however, Venice had purchased the rights to Dalmatia from King Ladislaus of Naples and began fighting for control of Dalmatian cities.
 After a huge effort, Balša seized Bar from the Venetians in 1412.
 Venice, pressed with difficulties, had no choice but to agree to return territories it had previously seized.
-In 1413 he built a church dedicated to Saint Nicholas in Praskvica Monastery.
-According to a chapter Balša issued in 1417 he was probably a ktitor of the Moračnik Monastery.
+In 1413 he built a church dedicated to Saint Nicholas at the Praskvica Monastery.
+According to a chapter Balša issued in 1417, he was probably a ktitor of the Moračnik Monastery.

 Balša had waged a new war against Venice, which was connected to the war with the Hungarians and the Turks.
 In 1418, he conquered Shkodër from the Venetians, but lost Budva and Luštica with its salt works.
-In the next year, 1419, he made an unsuccessful attempt to recapture Budva.
+In 1419, he made an unsuccessful attempt to recapture Budva.
 He went to Belgrade to ask for aid from Stefan Lazarević, but never returned to Zeta.
 In 1421, before his death and under the influence of his mother, he passed the rule of Zeta to his uncle, Despot Stefan Lazarević.